Teammates

 How do I send new prescriptions to CarolinaCARE?

-E-prescribing (electronic submission) by yourmedical provider is the easiest, most efficient way to send prescriptions directly to CarolinaCARE.
-The NCPDP number is 3400152, and will help your doctor quickly locate our pharmacy in the e-prescribing database.
+E-prescribing (electronic submission) by your medical provider is the easiest, most efficient way to send prescriptions directly to CarolinaCARE.
+The NCPDP number is 3400152 and will help your doctor quickly locate our pharmacy in the e-prescribing database.
 Secondly, you can complete a prescription order form and mail the prescription paper copy along with payment and the completed form to CarolinaCARE.
 Please allow extra time for mail delivery of your prescriptions to reach CarolinaCARE.

 My physician always sends my prescriptions electronically to CarolinaCARE.
 When can I expect to receive them through the mail?

-E-prescribed orders (electronically submitted from the physician's office) will be filled, charged and shipped as soon as they are received by CarolinaCARE.
-Please make sure your address and method of payment are up-to-date in the MyAtriumHealth portal.
-CarolinaCARE will ship your order within 3-5 business days after it is received.
-For patient safety and in accordance with guidelines provided by the North Carolina Board of Pharmacy, medications will not be accepted for return once they have shipped from the CarolinaCARE facility.
+For patient safety and in accordance with guidelines provided by the North Carolina Board of Pharmacy, medications will not be accepted for returns once they have shipped from the CarolinaCARE facility.

 No. However, if your provider is an Atrium Health provider, CarolinaCARE can request a new prescription on your behalf.
 For providers outside of Atrium Health, please contact them directly and ask them to send a NEW prescription order directly to CarolinaCARE.